benzart151/learninggithub/Learning Markdown.md

 Tables
 -------------------------------------------------------------------------------------------------------
-Tables are defined by the pipe symble  `|  some text |`<br>
+* Tables are defined by the pipe symble  `| some text `<br>
+* The top row are the headings.
+* The second row defines the alignment.
-Dashes on the second line defines a left aligned column `| ---- |`<br>
+	* Dashes on the second line defines a left aligned column `| ---- `<br>
-Dashes with colons on both sides defines a ctner aligned column `| :----:`<br>
+	* Dashes with colons on both sides defines a ctner aligned column `| :----:`<br>
-Dashes with a colon on the right side defines a right aligned column `| ----: |`<br>
+	* Dashes with a colon on the right side defines a right aligned column `| ----: `<br>
-Pipe symbols aren't necessary on the right and they do not need to be aligned, however it looks nicer and is standard practice to aligh everything and use pipe symbols on both sides.
+* Pipe symbols aren't necessary on the right and they do not need to be aligned, however it looks nicer and is standard practice to align everything and put a pipe symbol on both sides.
 ```
 | Left  | Center | Right   |
 | ----  | :----: | ------: |